-Candidates seeking assistance with the research strengths of the collections in general should consult the relevant Research Librarian.
+Candidates seeking assistance with the research strengths of the collections in general should consult the relevant Liaison Librarian.
 Candidates proposing use of the Special Collections are advised to consult the Special Collections Librarian.

 - Students currently residing temporarily or permanently in Australia and undertaking a postgraduate degree by research in a discipline in which the Barr Smith Library at the University of Adelaide has strong general or Special Collections.